Japan may not be famous for its vegan food offerings, but the Vegan Gourmet Festival in Tokyo may surprise you by how good the food is.

 As a dessert lover, I’m happy to report back that this vegan festival has an abundance of sweet treats.
 From donuts and ice cream, to cookies and mochi, you can get full from just stuffing your face with sweet things.

 Donut on matcha drink from UPBEET!Tokyo and ice cream from Premarche Gelateria are two of the most popular items in the festival.
-There are constantly a line and some items/flavors sold out quickly.
+There are constantly a line and some items/flavours sold out quickly.

 There are also many shops selling cookies, muffins and cakes.
 You won’t run out of options for them.